PramodMunaweera/C-Programming-Noob-to-Proficient/12_Function_pointers/function_pointers.md

 ```
 ### Function Pointers in Arrays

-Function pointers can be stored in arrays, allowing you to create a table of functions that can be called dynamically based on certain conditions.
+Function pointers can be stored in arrays, allowing us to create a table of functions that can be called dynamically based on certain conditions.

 Example: [example_array_of_function_pointers.c](./src/example_array_of_function_pointers.c)